joy91/career-portfolio/project-case-studies/cdp-evaluation-notes/gdpr-dsr-cdp-evaluation-cpg/case-study.md

 **Role:** Senior Analyst / Privacy & CDP Evaluation Contributor
 **Visibility:** Portfolio‑only (not included on resume)

+> **Disclaimer:**
+> This case study describes a **pre‑implementation evaluation and advisory engagement**.
+> The work focused on **research, client education, and recommendations** related to GDPR Data Subject Rights (DSR) and CDP privacy considerations.
+> No production system design, build, or deployment was performed as part of this engagement.
+> Client‑specific identifiers and sensitive details have been intentionally generalized.

 ---

 ## 1. Context & Background